Who's Afraid of Virginia Woolf?

 Who's Afraid of Virginia Woolf? is a play by Edward Albee first staged in October 1962.
-It examines the complexities of the marriage of a middle-aged couple, Martha and George.
-Late one evening, after a university faculty party, they receive an unwitting younger couple, Nick and Honey, as guests, and draw them into their bitter and frustrated relationship.
+It examines the complexities of the marriage of middle-aged couple Martha and George.
+Late one evening, after a university faculty party, they receive unwitting younger couple Nick and Honey as guests, and draw them into their bitter and frustrated relationship.

-The play is in three acts, normally taking a little less than three hours to perform, with two 10-minute intermissions.
+The three-act play normally takes just under three hours to perform, with two 10 minute intermissions.
 The title is a pun on the song "Who's Afraid of the Big Bad Wolf?" from Walt Disney's Three Little Pigs (1933), substituting the name of the celebrated English author Virginia Woolf.
 Martha and George repeatedly sing this version of the song throughout the play.

-Who's Afraid of Virginia Woolf? won both the 1963 Tony Award for Best Play and the 1962–63 New York Drama Critics' Circle Award for Best Play.
+Who's Afraid of Virginia Woolf? won both the 1963 Tony Award for Best Play and the 1962–1963 New York Drama Critics' Circle Award for Best Play.
 It is frequently revived on the modern stage.
-The film adaptation was released in 1966, written by Ernest Lehman, directed by Mike Nichols, and starring Richard Burton, Elizabeth Taylor, George Segal and Sandy Dennis.
+The film adaptation was released in 1966, written by Ernest Lehman, directed by Mike Nichols, and starring Richard Burton, Elizabeth Taylor, George Segal, and Sandy Dennis.

 Plot summary

 Act One: "Fun and Games"

-George and Martha engage in dangerous emotional games.
-George is an associate professor of history and Martha is the daughter of the president of the college where George teaches.
+George is an associate professor of history, and his wife Martha is the daughter of the president of the college where George teaches.
 After they return home from a faculty party, Martha reveals she has invited a young married couple she met at the party over for a drink.
-The guests arrive—Nick, a biology professor (who Martha thinks teaches math), and his wife, Honey.
+(Also cut in the definitive edition: Just before the couple—Nick and Honey—arrive, George gives a vague warning about "the bit with the kid" that Martha appears to understand.)

 As the four drink, Martha and George engage in scathing verbal abuse of each other in front of Nick and Honey.
-The younger couple is first embarrassed and later enmeshed.
-They stay.

-Martha taunts George aggressively, and he retaliates with his usual passive aggression.
-Martha tells an embarrassing story about how she humiliated him with a sucker punch in front of her father.
-During the telling, George appears with a gun and fires at Martha, but an umbrella pops out of the gun barrel.
-After this scare, Martha's taunts continue, and George reacts violently by breaking a bottle.
-Nick and Honey become increasingly unsettled and, at the end of the act, Honey runs to the bathroom to vomit, having had too much to drink.
+These interactions embarrass the younger couple, but they stay.
+At one point, Honey lets on that Martha told her about their son, which appears to unnerve George.
+After this, Martha's taunts and George's passive aggression only increase.
+When Martha launches into an embarrassing story about how she humiliated him with a sucker punch at a backyard party, George disappears.
+The story continues, with Nick and Honey laughing, until George appears with a rifle and fires at Martha.
+To their surprise, a Chinese parasol pops out of the gun barrel.
+Everyone finds this extremely funny, but Martha quickly resumes her taunting of George, which culminates in Martha relating how her father had thought that George would eventually rise to lead the college, but George's lack of ambition has made him pathetic to Martha, who calls him a "great big fat flop".
+George reacts violently by breaking a bottle.
+Honey, who has grown more and more deliriously drunk, quickly runs to the bathroom to vomit, leaving George alone with glass all over the room.